Psamandi/Text-Classification-NLP/README.md

-# Text-Classification-NLP
+# Text-Classification
+1. Using Panda Python library extracted the needed data
-This repository is to test BERT algorithm on sample data
+2. Running BERT algorithm on the extracted data to find matching between items